 Integrity

 Where’s a young person to learn integrity these days?
-It certainly won’t be from politicians.
-Fortunately is does come from good families, good teachers, good coaches, and so on, but even those channels frequently link back to the Bible.
+It’s not likely to come from the political and educational hierarchies.
+It does, however, come from good families, good teachers, good coaches, and so on, but even those channels usually link back to the Bible.

-From the Torah passage above (you were sojourners, so you should help the sojourner) to the wonderful story of Nathan condemning David for his lack of integrity (too long to repeat here, but you can find it in 2 Samuel, chapter 12) to the following sayings of Jesus, the Bible teaches integrity over and over.
+From the Torah passage above (you were sojourners, so you should help the sojourner) to the wonderful story of Nathan condemning David for his lack of integrity, to the following sayings of Jesus, the Bible teaches integrity over and over.

 Whatever you would have men do unto you, do so to them.